 From here, you can add or delete programs depending on your preference.
 For instance, you may want to permit Zoom to use your microphone but prohibit Facebook.
 Select or check the programs that you want to use the mic, and deselect the ones that you do not want to use it.

 Keep in mind that allowing third-party apps to use your microphone means accepting their terms and privacy policies.
-Make sure you understand these fully before enabling permissions for your Macbook speakers.
+Make sure you understand these fully before enabling permissions for your Macbook speakers and mic.

 Optimize Your Mac Microphone Today

 Your Apple computer microphone plays a major role in your connectivity and productivity.
-If it’s disabled or too low, then you might spin your wheels trying to figure out what’s going wrong with the audio settings.
+If it’s disabled or too low, then you might spin your wheels trying to figure out what is going wrong with the audio settings.

-When you know how to access your Mac microphone settings, you’re one step closer to solving the mic problem.
+When you know how to access your Mac microphone settings, you are one step closer to solving the mic problem.
 Now, you can make sure that everyone hears you loud and clear on your Macbook speakers!
+You have mastered the mics!

 Looking for more business, tech, and marketing news?
-We’ve got you covered when it comes to computers and electronics.
+We have got you covered when it comes to computers and electronics.
 Be sure to check out the rest of our helpful guides on tech today.